Guide: how to use ENSOscope

 Act on the lead time

 You now know, months ahead, that wetter short rains and flood risk are likely.
-So you pre-position cholera and clean-water supplies, check drainage and access routes, brief your teams, and trigger your anticipatory-action plan before the season, not during it.
+So you pre-position emergency and clean-water supplies, check drainage and access routes, brief your teams, and trigger your anticipatory-action plan before the season, not during it.
 That early warning is the whole point of the tool.

 Swap "Kenya" and "short rains" for your own context: the same six clicks work for any country, season and hazard.